dojo/docs/dijit/form/VerticalRuleLabels.rst

 :Authors:

-The VerticalRuleLabels widget is used for specifying labels for the :ref:`dijit.form.VerticalRule <dijit/form/VerticalRule>`.
+The VerticalRuleLabels widget is used for specifying labels for the :ref:`dijit/form/VerticalRule <dijit/form/VerticalRule>`.
 One way of specifying the labels is through a custom defined array of Strings.
 To get numeric labels, the minimum and maximum attributes need to be specified.
 The labels can also be specified directly as children of the <li> tag.

-For examples of using this widget to specify labels refer :ref:`dijit.form.VerticalSlider <dijit/form/VerticalSlider>` and :ref:`dijit.form.VerticalRule <dijit/form/VerticalRule>` .
+For examples of using this widget to specify labels refer :ref:`dijit/form/VerticalSlider <dijit/form/VerticalSlider>` and :ref:`dijit/form/VerticalRule <dijit/form/VerticalRule>`.